-6.1 Portal Endpoint
+5.1 Portal Endpoint

-The portal endpoint is the endpoint which the caller initially locates and communicates with.
-It can be used to create a new system within the set of nodes that it manages, or it can be used to locate an existing system.
+The portal endpoint is the endpoint that the caller initially locates and communicates with.
+It can be used to create a new system within the set of nodes that it manages, it can be used to locate an existing system, and it can be used as a source of system creation events.

-6.1.1 Portal EPR Properties
+5.1.1 Portal EPR Properties